VP, Video Programming, Topic.com

 Background & Qualifications:

-- Minimum 10 years of relevant experience, primarily focused on fiction programming.
-Non-fiction programming is a plus.
+- Minimum 12 years of relevant experience, primarily focused on fiction and non-fiction programming.
+Acquisitions/programming experience is a plus.

 - Specific digital native, short-form production and development experience in both scripted and non-scripted areas.

 - Proven track record of partnering with production operations, i.e. unions, budgets, etc.

 - Working relationships with production communities in NY, LA and beyond.

 - 8+ years experience working with talent throughout the creative process, end to end.

 - Existing relationships with talent